neo-try/board/Adding-company.md

 ## Adding company in the client tool mysql(same with mariadb) and the Windows installer
-- This document assue the company name as ADS.
+- This document assumes the company name as ADS.
 - Source code update
 ```
 > client tool :